graninas/Hydra/README.md

 Hydra Framework
 ===============

-An all-in-one framework for writing Haskell apps which use the following features out of the box:
+All-in-one framework for writing Haskell apps which use the following features out of the box:

 - Multithreading
 - Safe STM-powered concurrency